CompiledIO/webapi_boilerplate/README.md

-# .Net Core 3.1 Web API boilerplate (Not yet 100% complete)
+# .Net Core 3.1 Web API boilerplate

-Clean API with the basics setup to speed up development of your next API project.

-Contains the following technolgies

-  - Swagger
-  - EF Core
-  - AutoFac
+I really enjoy this clean architecture from https://fullstackmark.com/post/18/building-aspnet-core-web-apis-with-clean-architecture .
+I have upgraded it to run on .Net Core 3.1